 Catherine laughs heartily as she struggles to keep her three sheep from devouring the tempting pile of maize that is drying outside her compound.

-Catherine Mkangula is a 49-year-old mother of four.
+Catherine Mkangula is a 49 year old mother of four.
 She lives in the rural village of Chukura, Kenya.

-After completing the Village Enterprise training program and receiving the start-up grant, Catherine and her two business partners started a dual business of rearing sheep and selling chips (French fries).
+After completing the Village Enterprise training program and receiving the start-up grant, Catherine and her two business partners started a dual business of both rearing sheep and selling chips (French fries).

-With the profits from her business, Catherine can not only afford to feed her family three meals a day, but she also points out that they are eating a more balanced diet.
+With the profits from her business, Catherine can not only afford to feed her family three meals a day, but she also pointed out that they are eating a more balanced diet.
 Previously, her family used to consume ugali and local greens for every meal.
 Now, she is able to diversify their meals and can even afford meat.
-She shared, “Chapati used to be a Christmas treat and now we can eat it weekly!”
+She shared, “chapati used to be a Christmas treat and now we can eat it weekly!”

 The most significant change of all?
-Catherine emphasizes how the relationships within her community have changed for the better.
+Catherine emphasized how the relationships within her community have changed for the better.
 Over 30 members of her community that used to rely upon casual labor now own their own businesses.
 “Now when I go to my neighbors’ homes, they know I am visiting for friendship and not to beg.”

-Catherine’s words shed light on the fact that the Village Enterprise program holds the potential to change not only the lives of individuals, but also the dynamics of entire communities.
+Catherine’s words shed light on the fact that the Village Enterprise program holds the potential to not only change the lives of individuals, but also the dynamics of entire communities.